iszlai/DevDiary/learn-docker/util.md

 docker run --name=receiver --link=src:ali-src -it ubuntu:15.04 /bin/bash

-#in container 2 receiver the source is mappaed as ali-src
-#env variables are set up
+> in container 2 receiver the source is mappaed as ali-src , env variables are set up ,added to /etc/hosts
-#added to /etc/hosts